Bentleyj/BeyondPhotography/README.md

 ### Day 39

 Tackled another effect from the book today which proved beautifule as I knew it would.
 Today we did The Lincoln Transform which is a polar coordinates pixelation effect.
 To do this you first convert to polar coordinates, then do a pixelation in both radius and angle and finally convert back in to cartesian coordinates.
 Really neat effect!

+### Day 40

+Iterating further with the polar pixelation doing polar pixelated rings.
+I also decided that I wanted to remove the dependency on ofxNestedFileLoader because it was causing problems where my images were not loaded in any reasonable order so on multiple computers I needed to keep changing my settings.
+Now I've made the images fixed so they will always load.
+I'm also adding the images to the git repo so it's easier to redistribute.